1971 Tour de France

 In the Chartreuse Mountains on stage 10, Merckx had a tyre puncture and was distanced by a group of rivals, with Zoetemelk of the group taking the race lead.
 Another from the group, Ocaña, took the yellow jersey the next day as he soloed for 60 km to victory up to Orcières-Merlette in the Alps, ending with an overall lead of more than eight minutes.
-Merckx gained back close to two minutes the following stage as he broke away from the start with a small group in record-breaking speed down to Marseille.
+Merckx gained back close to two minutes the following stage as he broke away from the start with a small group in record-breaking speed to Marseille.
 Two days later in the Pyrenees on stage 14, a thunderstorm passed as the riders traversed the Col de Menté mountain pass.
-Race leader Ocaña crashed on the wet roads during the descent, and afterwards was hit by two other riders.
+Race leader Ocaña crashed on the wet roads during the descent, and afterwards was hit by other riders.
 He left the race with injury, with Merckx reluctantly taking over the Tour lead.
 He comfortably held the yellow jersey for the remaining stages, ending the Tour with victory in the individual time trial held in Paris.